-- Identify the fraud and corruption risks - Develop an appropriate counter fraud and corruption strategy - Provide resources to implement the strategy - Take action in response to fraud and corruption - 2.5 The Strategy applies to:

-- AllOfficers and to all employees (including centrally employed teachers) of Flintshire County Council (as defined by the Employment Rights Act) and is commended to School Governing Bodies and other associated employers as best practice. - All Members of the Council - Partner Organisations, including Aura and NEWydd - Third Party individuals such as Partners, Consultancy, Suppliers, Contractors, volunteers and employees of Council Suppliers and Contractors who are employed to deliver goods / services to the Council. - General Public Council Suppliers, Contractors and Consultants - General Public - 2.6 The Council requires all individuals and organisations, with whom it deals in any capacity to behave toward the Council with integrity and without intent or actions not involving fraud or corruption.
+- 2.3 The Council's commitment to the protection of public funds against fraud and corruption is set out in this strategy and supporting policies. - 2.4 The strategy is structured to reflect the CIPFA code of practice on Managing the Risk of Fraud and Corruption.
+The five key elements of the code are to: - Acknowledge the responsibility of the governing body for countering fraud and corruption - Identify the fraud and corruption risks - Develop an appropriate counter fraud and corruption strategy - Provide resources to implement the strategy - Take action in response to fraud and corruption - 2.5 The Strategy applies to: - Officers and to all employees (including centrally employed teachers) of Flintshire County Council (as defined by the Employment Rights Act) and is commended to School Governing Bodies and other associated employers as best practice. - Members of the Council - Partner Organisations, including Aura and NEWydd - Third Party individuals such as Partners, Consultancy, Suppliers, Contractors and employees of Council Suppliers and Contractors who are employed to deliver goods / services to the Council. - Council Suppliers, Contractors and Consultants - General Public - 2.6 The Council requires all individuals and organisations, with whom it deals in any capacity to behave toward the Council with integrity and without intent or actions not involving fraud or corruption.
 Members of the public are encouraged to report any concerns which they may have. - 2.7 The Strategy has the full support of Members and the Council's Senior Accountable Officers.
 It is approved by Audit Committee and The Cabinet. - 2.8 This policy should be read in conjunction with the Council's Whistleblowing Policy and the Fraud & Irregularity Response Plan.